John Black

 Organist – Pianist – Conductor

 John Black is in demand as organist, pianist, conductor, and collaborative artist, with recent recitals spanning from Boston to Florida.
-Mr. Black is the Director of Music at Greenwood Church, Rhode Island’s largest Presbyterian church, where he conducts the church’s semi-professional chancel choir and serves as principal organist.
-At Greenwood, he founded and conducts the fifty voice Greenwood Concert Choir for the Music at Greenwood community concert series, frequently with professional orchestra.
-Mr. Black is earning a Doctorate of Musical Arts in conducting from Boston University, where he is Assistant Conductor of the Symphonic Chorus and Teaching Assistant with the BU Singers.
-He was an organ student of Peter Sykes at BU, graduating summa cum laude with a master’s degree in sacred music.
+Mr. Black is the Director of Music at Greenwood Church, where he conducts the semi-professional chancel choir, leads the youth and handbell choirs, and serves as principal organist.
+He is earning a Doctorate of Musical Arts in conducting from Boston University, where he is Assistant Conductor of the Symphonic Chorus, and Teaching Assistant of the BU Singers and graduate conducting seminar.
+Mr. Black was an organ student of Peter Sykes at BU, graduating summa cum laude with a master’s degree in sacred music.

-Mr. Black performs extensively as collaborative artist with premiere ensembles in southern New England, recently appearing with the Providence Singers, Ensemble Altera, and the RI Civic Chorale & Orchestra.
+Mr. Black performs extensively as collaborative artist with premiere ensembles in southern New England, recently appearing with Ensemble Altera, the RI Civic Chorale & Orchestra, and Sine Nomine.
 He has performed in the Newport Music Festival, where he was awarded a full scholarship for the inaugural season of the festival’s Young Professional Artist Program.
-He is principal pianist and organist of the Providence Singers and Rhode Island Children’s Chorus, with which he has performed at the Rhode Island Convention Center, the Ballroom of the Providence Biltmore, the Cathedral of Sts.
+He served as principal pianist and organist of the Rhode Island Children’s Chorus, with which he has performed at the Rhode Island Convention Center, the Ballroom of the Providence Biltmore, the Cathedral of Sts.
 Peter and Paul, and on the famed “Worcester Organ” at Mechanics Hall.
 For ten consecutive seasons, Mr. Black served as resident pianist at the Newport Mansions during the Christmas season, performing as soloist and conducting choral performances at The Breakers, The Elms and Marble House for nearly a thousand attendees each evening.

-Mr. Black is passionate about teaching music, and particularly enjoys introducing young people to historic keyboard instruments.
+Mr. Black is passionate about teaching music, and enjoys introducing young people to historic keyboard instruments, regularly offering workshops and classes for children.
 He holds a master’s degree in music education from Rhode Island College, where he also earned a bachelor’s degree in music as a piano major.
-He retains the position of Organist at Saint Mark’s Church on the island of Jamestown, where he is responsible for the Saturday mass.
-Besides performing as organist, pianist, and conductor, Mr. Black has a passion for creating inspirational worship through sacred music, and enjoys crafting choral compositions and arrangements.
+Besides performing as organist, pianist, and conductor, Mr. Black has a passion for creating inspirational worship through music, and enjoys crafting choral compositions and arrangements.
 His wife, Olivia, is a music educator and vocalist, and the two enjoy collaborating on projects together.